sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?) increase quotas on compute nodes... since that is needed to do sage dev work online.

 [x] (0:30?) switch bup included in salvus to just be the latest standard one; the repack thing is not *needed*, due to the midx files... and that I could just make a brand new bup archive every so often (waste a little space, but way simpler).

+[x] (0:30?)
+(0:54) snap: create database schema
+[x] (1:00?) snap: create snap.coffee and "snap" with command line interface to start/stop simple snap daemon.
+On startup, update the (hostname, port, key) entry in the database.
+[x] (0:15?)
+(0:30) snap daemon -- needs to background!
+[x] (1:00?)
+(0:31) snap: add new class and code to admin.py to start/stop them; modify local deploy services file.
+[x] (0:15?)
+(1:30) snap: make daemon register itself with database on startup.

+[x] (0:20?)
+(0:19) snap: define backup rules and how they are configured (command line options) -- for now, all snaps make a snapshot of all projects at most every `snap_interval` seconds.
+I can add support for more distribution later, when needed.

+** Goal is the following: **
+       - every project is backed up to every snap server at least once.
+       - any active project (as defined by the recently_modified_projects table) that has had a file changed, has a snapshot within snap_interval seconds, if possible... though it may be less frequent since we can only do one snapshot at a time.
+         Nonetheless, no one project can dominate snapshots more than others.

+[x] (0:30?)
+(2:22) snap: on startup, ensure that for every project there is at least one snapshot of that project stored here.

+[x] (0:30?)
+(0:40) snap: write code to queue up and make backups